-In August 2021, the QFCC released the Principle Focus: A child-rights approach to systemic accountability for the safety and wellbeing of Queensland’s First Nations children and committed to monitor and examine the dynamics and drivers of over-representation of Aboriginal and Torres Strait Islander children and young people across Queensland’s child protection system.
+In August 2021, we released the Principle Focus: A child-rights approach to systemic accountability for the safety and wellbeing of Queensland’s First Nations children and committed to monitor and examine the dynamics and drivers of over-representation of Aboriginal and Torres Strait Islander children and young people across Queensland’s child protection system.

 The Principle Focus paper emphasises that reducing the over-representation of Aboriginal and Torres Strait Islander children in out-of-home care will require: